FBorowiec/hermetic_clang_toolchain/README.md

 - **`libstdc++ 14.2.0`**: Alpine's C++ standard library built for `musl`
 - **statically linked**: All binaries are statically linked (no dynamic dependencies)

+1. Compiling

+- Uses `-nostdinc` and `-nostdinc++` flags to prevent host header inclusion
+- All headers come from the toolchain's `sysroot` (`musl` and Alpine `libstdc++`)
+- No host system headers are used during compilation

+1. Linking

+- Uses `-nostdlib` flag to prevent host library linking
+- Uses `-static` flag to force static linking
+- All libraries (`musl libc`, `libstdc++`, `libunwind`) come from the toolchain's `sysroot`
+- Produces completely statically linked binaries with no dynamic dependencies

+1. Execution/Runtime

+- The produced binaries are statically linked
+- No dynamic loader or shared library dependencies
+- Binaries can run on any Linux `x86-64` system without requiring any host libraries

+### Note on the compiler itself

+The clang compiler binary does require host libraries to run, but this only affects the build environment, not the produced binaries.
+The toolchain provides `libtinfo5` to minimize host dependencies for the compiler.

 ## How It Works

 The toolchain achieves hermeticity through several mechanisms: